chef/chef-web-docs/chef_master/source/berkshelf.rst

 berks upload
 -----------------------------------------------------
-Use ``berks upload`` to upload the named cookbook to the Chef server.
+Use ``berks upload`` to upload the named cookbook to the Chef Infra Server.

 Syntax
 +++++++++++++++++++++++++++++++++++++++++++++++++++++